prometheus-protocol/.github/profile/README.md

 **Goal:** Evolve from a platform managed by the founding team into a self-sustaining, community-governed economic protocol.

 -   **Full Decentralization & Curation:**
-    -   [ ] **The Handover:** Transition full control of the Registry Hub and its policies (e.g., managing the list of vetted auditors, fee structures) to the DAO, cementing its status as a decentralized public utility.
+    -   [ ] **The Handover:** Transition full control of the Registry Hub and its policies (e.g., managing the list of vetted auditors, fee structures) to a DAO, cementing its status as a decentralized public utility.
 -   **Advanced Economic Primitives:**
-    -   [ ] **Security Bonds:** Enable developers to stake tokens as a security bond, providing an economic guarantee of their service's integrity.
+    -   [ ] **Security Bonds:** Enable developers to stake **USDC** as a security bond, providing an economic guarantee of their service's integrity.
     -   [ ] **Atomic Revenue Sharing:** Enhance the SDK to allow services to programmatically split incoming revenue with other services, enabling more complex and collaborative applications.

 ---